xiix0/scam/README.md

-Q:	Why did the programmer call his mother long distance?
+Q:	How did you get into artificial intelligence?
-A:	Because that was her name.
+A:	Seemed logical -- I didn't have any real intelligence.